apache/couchdb/share/doc/src/api/database/bulk-api.rst

        ]
     }

-  The return JSON is the all documents structure, but with only the selected keys in the output:
+  The returned JSON is the all documents structure, but with only the selected keys in the output:

   .. code-block:: javascript